 I cannot say this enough, don't accept where you are as a runner.

 If your goal is simply to finish a 5K, then work toward that goal until you meet it.

-You cannot relent, life is too short to look back with regret that you did not give it your utmost effort in trying to achieve something you truly wanted.
+Life is too short to look back with regret that you did not give it your utmost effort in trying to achieve something you truly wanted.

 You have to remember that the most successful people, regardless what area it is, simply don't know when to let up.
 Dan Gable, the reminds me of that type of person.

 I think everyone can achieve this type of success if they were putting their entire effort into every waking moment of the day to any task.

 What are you good at?
 Why are you that way?